danleonca/CDMX009-Social-Network/Readme.md

 ### :computer: WHAT DO WE PROPOSE?

-** stuDy ** is created with the aim of creating a support network so that people interested in carrying out the admission process to the IPN, is a space where users through publications can share, tips, experiences And anything that they think can help others to take a selection exam and start the university stage and thus make the process easier and more solid among applicants.
+**estuDÍA** is created with the aim of creating a support network so that people interested in carrying out the admission process to the IPN, is a space where users through publications can share, tips, experiences And anything that they think can help others to take a selection exam and start the university stage and thus make the process easier and more solid among applicants.

 ### :hourglass_flowing_sand: TO WORK!